 - Facilitate a seamless transition from the youth to the adult behavioral health system.

-FYI includes five program tracks.
-Families must meet financial and diagnostic program eligibility requirements to receive Professional Partner support at no cost.
+FYI includes four tracks.
+Families must meet financial and diagnostic eligibility requirements to receive Professional Partner support at no cost.
 For families not meeting eligibility criteria, the option of paying a monthly rate for participation is available.
 Following are descriptions of the FYI tracks:

-The Traditional track serves children up to age 21 with a serious emotional disturbance.
+The Traditional track serves ages 3 through 20 with a serious emotional disturbance.

-The Transition-Age Professional Partner (TAPP) track serves young adults ages 17-24 who have a serious mental illness and who are transitioning from the youth to the adult behavioral health system.
+The Transition-Age Professional Partner (TAPP) track serves ages 17 through 25 who have a serious mental illness and who are transitioning from the youth to the adult behavioral health system.

-The Juvenile Justice Wraparound Support (JJ) serves youth under age 19 involved with the probation system.
+The Juvenile Justice Wraparound Support (JJ) serves ages 12 to 18 involved with the probation system.
 Youth identified will be struggling to meet their probation requirements, are at risk for being placed out of home/out of state, or are preparing to return from an out of home/state placement.
 Clinical criteria, which have been present for 6 months prior to referral/enrollment, includes the presence or suspicion of a mental, behavioral, emotional, and/or substance use diagnosis/concern, which is creating functional limitations.

-The Prevention Professional Partner (PPP) track focuses on prevention, serving children under age 19 and their families who are at risk of formal juvenile justice and child welfare involvement and are in need of intensive (90 days) case management and service coordination.
-To be eligible, the youth must have a serious emotional disturbance or a serious mental illness.
+The Prevention Professional Partner (PPP) track focuses on prevention, serving ages 3 through 18 and their families who are at risk of formal juvenile justice and child welfare involvement and are in need of intensive (90 days) case management and service coordination.
+To be eligible, the participant must have a serious emotional disturbance or a serious mental illness.

 How to Make a Referral to Our Program